LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Compilation of source files in debug mode is controlled by the :ref:`debug <flag_debug>` compiler flag.
 The default value for this flag, usually ``off``, is defined in the adapter files.
-Its value may be changed at runtime by calling:
+Its default value may be changed at runtime by calling:

 .. code-block:: text